viniciusshenri96/viniciusshenri96/README.md

 My current stack includes Programming Logic, HTML, CSS, and JavaScript.

-You’ll find some of my study projects pinned here on GitHub — and many more are on the way!
+You’ll find some of my study projects pinned here on GitHub, and many more are on the way!

 #### Fun Facts: